wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * Business User
    <br /><br />

-   PROTIP: These learning roles are different than the <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles">Administrator role permissions in Azure Active Directory</a> (AAD).
+   PROTIP: Generic job positions ("roles") are different than the <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles">Administrator role permissions in Azure Active Directory</a> (AAD).

    MY OPINION: I think job roles should be multi-select checkboxes.
    This segregation also adds to duplicating material.

 ## Global Admin Account

-   <strong>Global Administrators</strong>, aka Company Administrators, in Azure AD have access to <strong>all services</strong> that use AAD identities like Microsoft 365 security center, Microsoft 365 compliance center, Exchange Online, SharePoint Online, and Skype for Business Online.
+   <strong>Global Administrators</strong>, aka Company Administrators, in Azure AD have access to <strong>all services</strong> that use AAD identities (Microsoft 365 security center, Intune, Microsoft 365 compliance center, Exchange Online, SharePoint Online, Skype for Business Online, etc.).

-   PROTIP: Don't use that account regularly and set an Activity Alert when it is used.
+   PROTIP: Don't use the Global Admin account regularly.
+Set an Activity Alert when it is used.
 Have no MFA on it.
 Have 2-5 global admins. <a target="_blank" href="https://www.youtube.com/watch?v=vZ9uQtO7mSU&list=PLWag0-UcFD4HacGTnNVUzUMIsIF1CXySQ&index=2">VIDEO</a>

-   PROTIP: Global Admin privileges are neede to enable <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">AD PIM (Privileged Identity Management)</a> for a directory.
+   PROTIP: Global Admin privileges are needed to enable <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">AD PIM (Privileged Identity Management)</a> for a directory.

    So it's important to assign other more specific roles.

+<a name="Built-inRoles"></a>

-   ### Built-in User Roles for RBAC
+## Built-in User Roles for RBAC

    PowerShell command:<br />
    <tt>Get-AzureRMRoleDefinition</tt> lists 75: